Moggla/Japanese-Loanwords-Quiz/README.md

 ## Display Options

-Each occurrence of the keyword `page` in the [Loanwords Quiz.typ](Loanwords-Quiz.typ) produces one PDF page.
-The three page templates at the bottom of that file control how each word page is rendered.
+Each occurrence of the keyword `page` in the [Loanwords-Quiz.typ](Loanwords-Quiz.typ) produces one PDF page.
+The three `page` (without `#`) templates at the bottom of that file control how each word page is rendered.
 There you can remove `//` to activate or add them to deactivate parts.

 ### Examples